 Understanding FedEx’s holiday schedule isn’t just about knowing when they’re closed: it’s about planning ahead to avoid delays, managing expectations, and keeping your shipping strategy on track throughout the year.

-Whether you’re a business owner managing inventory or an individual sending packages to loved ones, we’ll guide you through everything you need to know about FedEx holiday operations, from major closure dates to alternative shipping solutions.
+Whether you’re a business owner managing inventory or an individual sending packages to loved ones, we’ll guide you through everything you need to know about FedEx holiday operations in 2026, from major closure dates to alternative shipping solutions.

 Key Takeaways

-• FedEx holidays include six major closure days: New Year’s Day, Memorial Day, Independence Day, Labor Day, Thanksgiving, and Christmas Day.
+FedEx observes seven major closure days in 2026: Easter, Memorial Day, Independence Day, Labor Day, Thanksgiving, Christmas Day, and New Year’s Day 2027.

-• Holiday closures create delivery delays of 2–3 days beyond the actual FedEx holidays due to increased volume and processing backlogs.
+Holiday closures create delivery delays of 2–3 days beyond the actual FedEx holiday dates due to increased volume and processing backlogs.

-• Planning ahead by shipping earlier than normal and upgrading service levels helps avoid common FedEx holidays shipping pitfalls.
+Planning ahead by shipping earlier than normal and upgrading service levels helps avoid common FedEx holiday shipping pitfalls.

-FedEx delivery person delivering packages for holiday shopping, smiling in winter outdoors.
+FedEx delivery person delivering packages for holiday shopping.

 FedEx observes several major holidays throughout the year when most services are completely suspended.
-We’ve compiled the definitive list of days when you can expect FedEx locations to be closed:
+Here is the definitive list of 2026 closure dates:

 On these days, FedEx Express, Ground, and Home Delivery services are not available.
 FedEx Office locations are also closed, meaning you won’t be able to drop off packages or access shipping services at retail locations.
-It’s worth noting that if any of these holidays fall on a weekend, FedEx typically observes the holiday on the adjacent weekday.
+If any of these holidays fall on a weekend, FedEx typically observes the holiday on the adjacent weekday.

 Modified Service Days and Limited Operations